 Counsel is mine, and sound wisdom: I am understanding; I have strength.

 What makes nations great?
-Since all men came from Adam and are of the same blood, why are differences among the nations so obvious and so great (Gen 3:20; Acts 17:26)?
+Since all men came from Adam and Noah and are of the same blood, why are national differences so obvious and so great (Gen 3:20; 9:19; Ac 17:26)?